web-auth/doc/installation.md

 This framework contains several sub-packages that you don’t necessarily need.
 It is highly recommended to install what you need and not the whole framework.

-The preffered way to install the library you need is to use composer:
+The prefered way to install the library you need is to use composer:

 ```bash
 composer install web-auth/webauthn-lib